oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.1.1.4 Acknowledgment Type - URLs

+List of URLs (`urls`) of acknowledgement is a container (value type `array`) for 1 or more `string` of type URL that specifies a list of URLs or location of the reference to be acknowledged.
-URL of acknowledgment contains the URL or location of the reference to be acknowledged.
-Value type is string with format URI.
+Any URL of acknowledgment contains the URL or location of the reference to be acknowledged.
+Value type is string with format URI (`uri`).

 ### 3.1.2 Branch Type

-Branch is a part of the hierarchical structure of the product tree.
-Value type is object with 3 Properties.
-The properties name and type are mandatory.
-In addition the object contains either a branches or a product.
+Branch (`branch_branches_t`) with value type `object` with exactly 3 properties is a part of the hierarchical structure of the product tree.
+The properties `name` and `type` are mandatory.
+In addition, the object contains either a `branches` or a `product` property.

     "branch_branches_t": {
       // ...